Skip navigation

 • Academic and non-academic honors and distinctions you have received

-5. Submit a Leadership Essay (with Citations) or Graduate Degree Paper (with Citations)
+Step 4.
+Submit a Leadership Essay or Graduate Degree Paper (with Citations)

 Leadership specific writing samples play an important role in helping the Admissions Committee evaluate a doctoral applicant’s research, writing and analytical and problem-solving skills.
-Your essay should be on “The Most Pressing Leadership Issue of Today” and emailed directly to the Admissions Office at apply@regent.edu using the subject line: SBL Doctoral Appl
+Your essay should be on "The Most Pressing Leadership Issue of Today" and submitted to regent.edu/items.

 Writing samples play an important role in helping the Admissions Committee evaluate a doctoral applicant’s research, writing, analytical and problem-solving skills.

-Please provide a separate essay to address the topic: “The most pressing leadership issue of today.”
+Please provide a separate essay to address the topic with citations: "The most pressing leadership issue of today."

 The body (excludes a title page or a reference page) of this writing sample should not exceed one page in length (single spaced, 12-point type).